Say Goodbye to Wilting Flowers with Little Hottie® Hydrangea

 • Location: Choose a location with rich, well-draining soil.
 Panicle hydrangeas prefer soil that retains moisture but does not become waterlogged.
-Select a spot with full sun to part shade (4+ hours of direct sun per day).
+Select a spot with full sun to part shade.
 A little afternoon shade is ideal.

 • Soil: Amend the soil with organic matter, such as compost, shredded leaves, or Leaf-gro® to improve drainage and soil fertility.
 Flower color is not affected by the pH of soil.